Questions and answers: Blood and Plasma Donation

 The study will ultimately give policy-makers an understanding of the actual COVID-19 infection rate for different groups and regions in Canada-- this includes previously uncollected data on those who may have only suffered a mild infection or were asymptomatic to COVID-19.

 The data collected for the purposes of the study is subjected to Canadian Blood Services’ research ethics board protocols.
-At this time individual donors will not be notified on their rest results.
+At this time individual donors will not be notified on their test results.

 The research is being conducted using anonymized data.
 Summary reports will be sent to the Task Force.